 Cold damage usually changes the colour of red algae to a bright yellow orange.
-Sphondylothamnion multifidum, Cryptopleura ramosa and Rhodophyllis divaricata were partially or completely killed at 5°C. Callophyllis laciniata, Calliblepharis ciliata, Plocamium cartilagineum and Heterosiphonia plumosa survived -2°C. Delesseria sanguinea and Phycodrys rubens succumbed at temperatures of -3°C to -5°C. During experimental attempts to adapt red algae to cold by maintaining them at -1°C to + 1°C for several months, a drop in the lethal temperature tolerance of Delesseria sanguinea and a few other species was detected, in the order of 1 to 2°C (Gessner, 1970).
+Sphondylothamnion multifidum, Cryptopleura ramosa and Rhodophyllis divaricata were partially or completely killed at 5°C. Callophyllis laciniata, Calliblepharis ciliata, Plocamium cartilagineum and Heterosiphonia plumosa survived -2 °C. Delesseria sanguinea and Phycodrys rubens succumbed at temperatures of -3 °C to -5 °C. During experimental attempts to adapt red algae to cold by maintaining them at -1 °C to + 1 °C for several months, a drop in the lethal temperature tolerance of Delesseria sanguinea and a few other species was detected, in the order of 1 to 2°C (Gessner, 1970).
 However, it is unlikely that seawater temperatures would fall below 0°C in the UK.

 Sensitivity assessment.
-A decrease in temperature at the benchmark is not likely to impact biotopes at the centre of their temperature tolerances, however those at its temperature limit are likely to experience decreases in abundance of Saccharina latissima (due to reduced reproduction and growth) if the temperature is lowered to 0°C for one year.
-As Laminaria digitata is a northern boreal species, a chronic reduction in temrpature is unlkely to be significant.
+A decrease in temperature at the benchmark is not likely to impact biotopes at the centre of their temperature tolerances, however, those at its temperature limit are likely to experience decreases in abundance of Saccharina latissima (due to reduced reproduction and growth) if the temperature is lowered to 2°C for one year.
 If decreases of 5°C for one month occur, then the time of the year is vital in determining the response of this biotope as it may impact the fecundity of the Saccharina latissima population and growth of red algae.
 However, if the decrease is chronic the biotope should persist and is therefore considered to have a resistance of 'High' to this biotope.
-A resilience of 'High' is therefore also recorded, while the overall sensitivity of the biotope is 'Not sensitive', although beyond the benchmark, the loss of the biotope may occur.
+A resilience of 'High' is therefore also recorded, while the overall sensitivity of the biotope is 'Not sensitive', although, beyond the benchmark, the loss of the biotope may occur.